POSTED BY March 2, 2016 COMMENTS (32)ON

-I think it will add few hundred extra in your expenses if you count entire years of expenses.
+I think it will add a few hundred extras in your expenses if you count entire years of expenses.
 This will be applicable from 1st June, 2016 so you still have some time 🙂

-1% TDS is proposed on purchase of luxury segment cars costing Rs 10 lacs or more.
+1% TDS is proposed on the purchase of luxury segment cars costing Rs 10 lacs or more.
 The same TDS is also there if one buys any goods or services exceeding Rs 2 lakh.
-On top of this, an infrastructure cess of 1% is on small petrol cars, CNG cars and 2.5% cess on diesel cars is there, which means that cars in general become a bit expensive.
+On top of this, an infrastructure cess of 1% is on small petrol cars, CNG cars and 2.5% cess on diesel cars are there, which means that cars, in general, become a bit expensive.

 Even the branded clothes and tobacco items will become costlier due to the excise duty increase

-For small tax payers with income of less than 5 lacs, the tax rebate is increased from Rs 2,000 to Rs 5,000 .
-Which means that if the income tax payable is upto Rs 5,000 for small tax payers, they don’t have to pay it.
+For small tax payers with an income of fewer than 5 lacs, the tax rebate is increased from Rs 2,000 to Rs 5,000.
+This means that if the income tax payable is upto Rs 5,000 for small tax payers, they don’t have to pay it.
 Rs 5,000 will get deducted from the tax payable.
-So if a person is earning Rs 4 lacs (taxable income), then as per slab his income tax is Rs 15,000 (10% of the income above 2.5 lacs) , out of this Rs 15,000 tax payable, he will get the rebate of Rs 5,000 and he will pay only Rs 10,000 .
+So if a person is earning Rs 4 lacs (taxable income), then as per slab his income tax is Rs 15,000 (10% of the income above 2.5 lacs), out of this Rs 15,000 tax payable, he will get the rebate of Rs 5,000 and he will pay only Rs 10,000.
 This was earlier set at Rs 2,000 only, but now changed to Rs 5,000

-Over the next 3 yrs, govt plans to roll out the ATM’s in post offices so that more people in rural areas can access the banking services .
-The department of Posts plans to bring around 25,000 post offices under this in next few years.
+Over the next 3 yrs, govt plans to roll out the ATM’s in post offices so that more people in rural areas can access the banking services.
+The department of Posts plans to bring around 25,000 post offices under this in the next few years.